AUC classkeras.metrics.AUC(

 Computes best specificity where sensitivity is >= specified value.

-measures the proportion of actual positives that are correctly
+Sensitivity measures the proportion of actual positives that are correctly

 identified as such (tp / (tp + fn)).

-measures the proportion of actual negatives that are correctly
+Specificity measures the proportion of actual negatives that are correctly

 identified as such (tn / (tn + fp)).

-This metric creates four local variables, true_positives
+This metric creates four local variables, true_positives,

-that are used to compute the
+true_negatives, false_positives and false_negatives that are used to

-, weights default to 1.
+If sample_weight is None, weights default to 1.

-of 0 to mask values.
+Use sample_weight of 0 to mask values.

 For additional information about specificity and sensitivity, see the following.